hyuksun98/khu-mcl-docker/README.md

 ## khu-mcl-docker

+### FYI
+Because this repository was designed for a lab seminar, code efficiency aspects were not considered.

+So, please keep in mind that this is simply a repository for learning 'Docker'.

 ### app.py
-This script runs a simple web server using Flask and demonstrates a client sending a message to the server.
+This script runs a simple web server using 'Flask' and demonstrates a client sending a message to the server.

 The server runs in a new thread, while the client sends a message to the server after a certain delay and prints the server's response.

+### Dockerfile
-Environment veriables are used to set the server's port and the client's message.
+Environment variables are used to set the server's port and the client's message at the time running 'Docker Container'.

+USER_NAME variable will be set while building docker-image.

 ### How to use